ketanaka/quick-back/README.md

 quick-back.el
 ========

-This program support simply mark & jump for Emacs.
+A simple mark-and-jump utility for Emacs.

-You can back to the place that you marked anytime.
+You can jump back to a marked position at any time.

 # Installation